 The Authority has a lot of potential if they can get their on-page SEO in order, improving things like keyword research, good TITLE tags, good architecture, and improved internal linking.

-They read all the SEO blogs and know all the rules and are compelled to squeeze the last ounce of SEO value out of every keyword.
+They read all the SEO blogs and know all the rules about on-page SEO and link-building and are compelled to squeeze the last ounce of SEO value out of every keyword.
 They put so much energy into optimizing that they neglect link-building activities.

 Our Recommendation: 30% On-page, 70% Link-building